grayzu/tfs/articles/terraform/terraform-secrets.md

 * Don't assign the managed identity security principal more permission than it needs.
 It's tempting to assign the Owner role, because Owner can do nearly anything in the subscription -- and that's the problem.
 A subscription Owner can elevate other accounts to Owner, and owners can modify and destroy infrastructure they didn't create.
 Follow the principal of least privilege when assigning roles.
 In most cases, it is enough to assign the *Contributor* and *User Access Administrator* roles to the service principal.

-[side note, how does Jenkins handle managed identity?]
 * With the managed identity configured, tf needs two additional IDs before it can work with Azure infrastructure: subscriptionID and tenantID.
 [Need to check, don't think they are needed just to set up remote state, only for infrastructure plan or change]

 ## Remote backend state